 ON THIS PAGE: You will find out more about the factors that increase the chance of developing this condition.
 Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing a disease.
 Although risk factors often influence the development of mastocytosis, most do not directly cause the condition.
 Some people with several risk factors never develop mastocytosis, while others with no known risk factors do.
 Knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 The following factors may raise a person’s risk of developing mastocytosis:

 Age.
 Most often, cutaneous mastocytosis begins during infancy and early childhood.
 The risk of developing systemic mastocytosis increases with age.

 The next section in this guide is Symptoms and Signs.
 It explains what body changes or medical problems this condition can cause.
-Or, use the menu to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.